1560 words, ~ 7 mins to read

 What Next?

-If you want to follow my method, here’s really three things you need:
+If you want to follow my method, here are three things you need:

 I hope that helps, give it a try!